SumoLogic/sumologic-documentation/docs/search/copilot.md

 ---
 id: copilot
-title: Sumo Logic Copilot - Feature Preview
+title: Sumo Logic Copilot
-sidebar_label: Copilot - Preview
+sidebar_label: Copilot
 description: Streamline your log analysis with Sumo Logic Copilot, our AI-based assistant designed to simplify log analysis by allowing you to ask questions in plain English and providing search suggestions without the need to write log queries.
 keywords:
   - copilot